Holidays Calendar for October 27, 2018

 National Pit Bull Awareness Day is celebrated annually on the last Saturday of October.
 It was launched in 2007 to bring positive attention to pit bulls and combat the stigma surrounding these dogs.

-Ukrainian Writing and Language Day is an official holiday in Ukraine celebrated annually on November 9.
-This holiday was established by President of Ukraine Leonid Kuchma in 1997.
+Ukrainian Writing and Language Day is an official holiday in Ukraine celebrated annually on October 27.
+Originally celebrated on November 9, the holiday was established by President of Ukraine Leonid Kuchma in 1997.

 Černová Tragedy Day is an official remembrance day in Slovakia.
 It's observed on October 27 to commemorate the Slovaks who were killed by Hungarian police in 1907.